wonsunahn/CS1632_Summer2025/exercises/Supplement4/README.md

 http://localhost:8080/
 ```

-You should our Rent-A-Cat website.
+You should see our Rent-A-Cat website.
 Now leave the server running and open
 another terminal and then invoke Maven test after cd'ing into the selenium
 directory.